ISAITB/docs-tdl/source/constructs/index.rst

 For a test session executing in the background, the test engine treats ``interact`` steps in the following way:

+1. If the step contains only ``instruct`` elements and ``blocking`` is set (or resolves) to "false", the interaction is skipped.
-1. If the step is set with a ``timeout``, the interaction remains pending until completed by the user or until the timeout expires.
+2. If the step is set with a ``timeout``, the interaction remains pending until completed by the user or until the timeout expires.
-2. If no ``timeout`` is set but the ``interact`` step is set as an :ref:`administrator interaction <tdl-step-interact_admin_interactions>`
+3. If no ``timeout`` is set but the ``interact`` step is set as an :ref:`administrator interaction <tdl-step-interact_admin_interactions>`
    (i.e. ``admin`` is set to true), the test session will pause indefinitely until completed by an administrator.
-3. In all other cases the step is completed automatically with a log warning, effectively skipping it and resulting in empty inputs (if requested).
+4. In all other cases the step is completed automatically with a log warning, effectively skipping it and resulting in empty inputs (if requested).

 .. code-block:: xml